 You can somewhat mitigate this risk by choosing your hosting partner wisely.
 Pay special attention to the service level agreement for support or uptime.
 Better hosting partners will spell this out in black and white in their terms of service.

-Managing your email hosting may be an issue for some due to technical challenges - or even if you don’t have the time to spare.
-The choice can be debatable in scenarios like this since taking on IT management talent might be counterproductive.
+Managing your email hosting may be an issue for some due to technical challenges or lack of time.
+The choice can be debatable since taking on IT management talent might be counterproductive.

-Managing self-hosted email isn’t challenging, but that’s from someone with IT experience.
-If you’re way out in the left-field where tech is concerned, you may need help hosting your email.
-You will also have to consider that updates and patching or applications need to be managed as well.
+Managing self-hosted email isn’t too difficult, but that’s from someone with IT experience.
+If you’re unfamiliar with tech, you may need help hosting your email.
+You’ll also have to consider that updates and patching need to be managed as well.

 Professional email services often come with comprehensive redundancy for everything, so your data is relatively safe.
 Hosting your email means that it sits on the small slice of a server that you rent.
 If anything goes wrong, you better have backed up the data.